Introduction

 Reverse web proxies often have the capability to restrict access to the organisation’s web applications based on the reputation of the source traffic, thereby denying connections from sources of known bad traffic.
 Organisations may see benefit in applying additional security policies based on the origin (source IP address) of a connection.
 This may include blocking traffic or throttling traffic from outside of a geo-location, requiring higher levels of user authentication, facilitate endpoint posture validation, etc.

 Reverse web proxies should allow organisations to implement their own deny listing.
 An example of this capability is by providing organisations the ability to block access to source domains or IP addresses.
-This allows an organisation to action CTI, or respond to cyber security incidents as they occur.
+This allows an organisation to action CTI or respond to cyber security incidents as they occur.

 Reverse web proxies should have the capability to integrate CTI from a variety of reliable sources, as well as the ability to automatically act on other authoritative sources of threat intelligence.
 CTI from industry and partners can be reflected through a number of capabilities, including domain and IP address categorisation, antivirus and sandbox detonation, or sharing IoCs through ingest (e.g. STIX or TAXII).

 Reverse web proxies should support the use of HTTP Strict Transport Security (HSTS).
-HSTS is a web server directive that informs user agents and web browsers how to handle its connection through a response header sent at the very beginning of a connection.
+HSTS is a web server directive that informs user agents and web browsers how to handle its connection through a response header sent at the beginning of a connection.

-Temporary migration capabilities
+Temporary mitigation capabilities

 Reverse web proxies may provide organisations with the ability to apply compensating controls (typically through WAF or network intrusion prevention functionality) for web applications after a vulnerability is discovered, but before a supplier’s patch becoming available.
 This may mean that an organisation may not be required to disable an important web service due to the severity of the vulnerability, noting that this does not remove an organisation’s responsibilities to patch vulnerabilities.